GLOBAL MARKETS-Dollar towering, stocks cowering as Fed flags more hikes | Business

 GLOBAL MARKETS-Dollar towering, stocks cowering as Fed flags more hikes

-* Fed surprises with aggressive hike projections * Dollar/yen breaks 145 as BOJ stays dovish * C.bank meetings ahead in Britain, Switzerland and Norway By Tom Westbrook SYDNEY, Sept 22 (Reuters) - The dollar surged to a fresh two-decade high and Asian stocks hit a two-year low on Thursday after the Federal Reserve sharply hiked U.S. interest rates and projected raising them further and faster than investors had expected in order to tame inflation.
+* Fed surprises with aggressive hike projections * Dollar/yen breaks 145 as BOJ stays dovish * C.bank meetings ahead in Britain, Switzerland and Norway By Tom Westbrook SYDNEY, Sept 22 (Reuters) - The dollar surged to a fresh two-decade high and stocks slid on Thursday with investors unsettled by the Federal Reserve's aggressive outlook for U.S. interest rates and braced for more hikes across Europe later in the day.

 * Fed surprises with aggressive hike projections